Story by: Lynne Choate on November 15, 2019

 In Larry’s case, Twin Lakes Regional Medical Center activated the network, the helicopter pilots jumped into action, and Norton Hospital started preparing for his arrival.

-Larry’s scare and subsequent recovery prompted his two brothers to check on their own hearts and followed their brother to Dr. Fahsah.
+Larry’s scare and subsequent recovery prompted his two brothers to check on their own hearts and followed their brother to Norton Heart & Vascular Institute.

 David, the middle brother, had a diagnostic cardiac catheterization at age 59 that showed he has narrow arteries that can be treated with medication and lifestyle changes such as exercise and better eating habits.
-In 2018, Dr. Fahsah recommended David complete cardiac rehab, exercise under the watchful eye of cardiac nurses who monitor heart rate and blood pressure.
-David completed the program and is continuing to exercise, eat a healthier diet and reduce his stress.
+In 2018, David completed cardiac rehab, exercise under the watchful eye of cardiac nurses who monitor heart rate and blood pressure and is continuing to exercise, eat a healthier diet and reduce his stress.